Oscar3140358874/Canadian-Retail-and-E-commerce-Analysis-Project/README.md

 ### Data Type Conversion

-The `VALUE` field was imported into MySQL as text, so it was converted to a numeric data type before analysis.
+The `VALUE` field was imported into MySQL as text, so it was converted into a numeric type before analysis:

 ```sql
 CAST(VALUE AS DECIMAL(15,2))